 Push back all you want.
 Before you jump down my throat because, “My husband/wife cheated on me and they have to PROVE to me that I can trust them again!!” please know, I’ve been there, too.

-My narcissistic ex cheated on me with a mullet-haired, buck-toothed, bisexual former child actress.
+My ex cheated on me with a mullet-haired, buck-toothed, bisexual former child actress.
 (I giggle each time I use what’s become one of my literary devices – lemons –> lemonade.)
 The betrayal was awful and I understand the compulsion to have access to texts and email.
 Really, I do, but it isn’t healthy.

 It comes down to how you want to live your life.
 This goes for relationships in which there’s been no infidelity as well.
 If you don’t trust your partner or your partner doesn’t trust you to the point phones and computers are expected to have an all-access pass, you don’t have much of a relationship.
 Especially if these demands are coupled with unfounded accusations of cheating or perceived abandonment.
 “I know you’re going to break up with me!!!
 You and your friends are discussing it!!!
 Oh no?
 Then let me see your phone!!!”

 I didn’t want to live like that, so made the decision to trust and could breathe again.
-In hindsight, it was obviously the wrong decision!
 The other choice I gave myself then was to end it if I couldn’t trust him.
 I chose to trust and stayed.
+In hindsight, it was obviously the wrong decision.

 If you’ve surrendered your phone to your partner, please consider doing your friends, family and colleagues a courtesy and let them know your partner reads all incoming and outgoing messages.
 You may not care about your right to privacy, but some or all of your friends and family probably do.
 Also, they may want to bypass written communication with you altogether because, as previously, noted, there doesn’t have to be anything to hide.
 An abusive asshole can turn nothing into something with the misfire of a synapse.

 For example, I’m friendly with a maintenance guy who does work at my house.
 Strictly platonic, nothing to see.
-He’s super nice and could easily be one of my clients — abusive marriage, alienated from his kids, and a whole string of crazy ass girlfriends.
-Including his most recent one.
+He’s super nice and could easily be one of my clients — abusive marriage, alienated from his kids and a whole string of crazy ass girlfriends, including his most recent one.

 None of this is healthy.